thycotic/privman-docs/local-security/ls-local-users.md

 The __Groups tab__ for a Local Account tells you how many groups and computers the account is on.
 Clicking on a Group Name from this page will direct you back to the Details tab for that local group.

-The __Statistics’ tab__ for a local user account highlights some quick visual statistics and links you to relevant reports based on key factors like how many computers from your network have this user account and whether there have been changes made to the User’s Membership within the specified period.
+The __Statistics tab__ for a local user account highlights some quick visual statistics and links you to relevant reports based on key factors like how many computers from your network have this user account and whether there have been changes made to the User’s Membership within the specified period.
 Click on the graphs to drill down into more details.